 Recommended by Renata from Bye Myself

-Coimbra’s most important landmark is the University complex, which moved to the city from Lisbon in the 16th century.
 While the Paço das Escolas, the impressive main square, some galleries, and of course all the streets between the outer university buildings can be visited for free, you only need a ticket if you want to see the famous Biblioteca Joanina, the university’s old library, completed in 1728.

-There are more amazing structures to admire on the premises.
-For instance Chapel São Miguel and Torre da Universidade that grants a fantastic panoramic view of the city and the surroundings.
 What is interesting is that before you climb up, a student has to announce your arrival upstairs.
 Mind you, the staircase is so narrow that only one person at a time can go up or down at a time.

-Once done with the university, there are so many wonderful things to do in Coimbra in one day.
-Visiting Portugal dos Pequenitos, walking through the old town, and exploring the Roman ruins of Conimbriga are just a few examples.
+Visiting Portugal dos Pequenitos (a miniature park), walking through the old town, and exploring the Roman ruins of Conimbriga are just a few examples.

 Practical information to plan your Coimbra day trip from Porto

-• The best way to explore Coimbra is by walking.
-However, you’ll have to do some serious climbing in narrow alleys covered with slippery cobblestones.
+• When visiting Coimbra, you’ll have to do some serious climbing in narrow alleys covered with slippery cobblestones.
 Make sure to wear sturdy shoes with slip-resistant soles.

 Soumya is an acclaimed travel writer who has traveled to 30+ countries and lived in 8 while pursuing her passion for history and culture.
 Her writings have been published in BBC Travel, Architectural Digest, National Herald, and many more.
 She loves exploring world heritage sites and has a deep affinity for everything ancient, especially the lost civilizations of Mesoamerica!